kyuuriq197/android_device_xiaomi_malachite_twrp/README.md

 The Redmi Note 14 Pro (codenamed _"malachite"_) is a high-end, mid-range smartphone from Xiaomi.

-It was released in May 2023.
+It was released in September 26, 2024.

 ## Device specifications